Ignatius Loyola, SJ

 The image was inspired by a painting of Jesuit Brother Martín Coronas (1862-1928)

 The Gálvez Specialized Spanish Stamp Catalog, number 142

-Ignatius, the Founder of the Society of Jesus, was born at Loyola castle, in the Basque country of Spain in 1491.
-He was trained in military and courtly ways, but after a serious wound at the Battle of Pamplona and a year of prayerful convalescence gave himself dramatically to God in an all-night vigil of arms at the Monastery of Montserrat.
+Ignatius, the founder of the Society of Jesus, was born at Loyola castle, in the Basque Country of Spain in 1491.
+He was trained in military and courtly ways, but after a serious wound at the Battle of Pamplona in 1521 and a year of prayerful convalescence gave himself dramatically to God in an all-night vigil of arms at the Monastery of Montserrat.
 During the following year at Manresa near Barcelona he experienced many mystical graces and began his writing of the Spiritual Exercises, which encapsulated his experience and spirituality for the sake of others.
 His plan to live in the Holy Land fell through, and, going back to school to acquire the credentials to minister to others, he gathered a group of like-minded men around him.
-These first companions formed the religious order that was approved as the Society of Jesus in 1540.
-Ignatius was elected the Jesuits' first general superior and spent the rest of his life directing the growing group more than 1000 members at his death and writing its constitutions.
+These first companions eventually formed the religious order that was approved as the Society of Jesus in 1540.
+Ignatius was elected the Jesuits' first superior general and spent the rest of his life directing the growing group more than 1000 members at his death and writing its constitutions.
 He was canonized in 1622, and is the patron saint of retreats.

 VATICAN CITY, 1946, the 4th centenary of the Council of Trent, Scott 113

 based on Jacopino del Conte's painting done immediately after the saint's death.